 Arranging Your Volunteer Vacation Airfare

 We will pick you up at the SJO San Jose main international airport before 5pm on the Sunday your program begins.
-The program ends the last Saturday of the program after breakfast, after which you will be transferred to the airport.
-Alternate drop off locations can be arranged.
+The program ends the following Saturday after breakfast, after which you will be transferred to the airport.
+Alternate drop-off locations can be arranged.

 Sample daily schedule